ethanrosser/ISA616Repo/README.md

 We access these datasets directly via the curl package, but the link to manually download these two datasets is below in case there are any issues: https://archive.ics.uci.edu/ml/datasets/wine+quality

 No extra files are needed in order to run this analysis.
+But, in case the links used to access the data break, I have provided two csv files for the red and white wine data that can be used.